 5. Software Issues

-While rare, it’s also possible that your CPU temperature spikes are caused by a software issue.
+While rare, it’s also possible that a software issue causes your CPU temperature spikes.
 This could be anything from a bad driver to an incompatible program.

-If you’re experiencing this problem, the first thing you should do is uninstall any programs you don’t need or use anymore.
-You can also try disabling any startup items in MSConfig and see if that helps.
+If you’re experiencing this problem, you should first uninstall any programs you don’t need or use anymore.
+You can also try disabling any startup items in MSConfig to see if that helps.

 6. Hardware Conflicts